vitaminj/aws-iot-device-sdk-js/README.md

 `function(topic, message) {}`

-Emitted when a message is received on a topic not related to any thing shadows:
+Emitted when a message is received on a topic not related to any Thing Shadows:
 * `topic` topic of the received packet
 * `message` payload of the received packet